 - Use it as an insecticide for driving away insects and bugs, you can sprinkle the DE powder wherever needed across your house.
 This could be under the carpets, in the yard, etc. You can also rub the powder with a broom.
 Ensure that you don’t add too much of the powder, though, since it can make breathing difficult if inhaled.
-Allow the powder to stay for about 6 to 12 hours, post which you can vacuum it.
+Allow the powder to sit for about 6 to 12 hours, after which you can vacuum it up.
 Repeat the process once a week for about 4 weeks for optimal results.

 - You can also use DE to purify water at your home or even in the swimming pool as a pool filter.
 This is because of its chemical composition, thanks to which DE can be used as an amazing filtration aid.
 It can filter fine particles that otherwise pass through filter papers.

 All good.
 But does diatomaceous earth harm the environment?
 What about that?

 Does Using Diatomaceous Earth Have Any Environmental Concerns?

 No. None at all.
 Research shows diatomaceous earth is not toxic to mammals or aquatic animals (7).
 It is naturally encountered by birds and other animals and doesn’t seem to be harmful.
 One can also incorporate DE into one’s pet care routine as it helps keep fleas off of pets.
 However, it should not be applied directly.

 In fact, seawater contains abundant diatomaceous earth as it is replete with silica.
 Even the skeletons of several forms of sea life are predominantly made of silica.